takugian/quick-tutorials-with-aws/vpc/vpcsubnetpublicprivatenatgateway/README.md

 # vpcsubnetpublicprivatenatgateway

-This project creates:
-- A VPC
-    - Two private subnets configured;
-    - Two public subnets configured;
-    - Two NAT Gateways configured;
+This project creates a VPC with private subnets, public subnets and NAT Gateways configured.

 ## Helpful links